costoffreedom/costoffreedom-book/book/collective-memory/rebuild-asad-al-lat.md

 <p>Watching the news in Syria, bloodshed and destruction everywhere, we
-have mixed feelings, fear for our parents and friends in the country facing all these atrocities, and there's nothing that we can do.
+have mixed feelings, fear for our parents and friends in the country facing all these atrocities, and there’s nothing that we can do.
 The scene of an ISIS member destroying Asad Al-Lat statue with a hammer triggered it all, the statue of a lion protecting a deer, with an ancient script on its left leg, saying that bloodshed is prohibited.</p>

 <p>We can fight this particular crime, a crime against humanity, because
-what they destroyed in Palmyra besides many other areas, is the world's heritage.
+what they destroyed in Palmyra besides many other areas, is the world’s heritage.
 They want these statues, this heritage, to disappear forever, but we will make the memory of these statues reach every corner in the world: this is how this project aims to resist destruction and ignorance.</p>